cornishcoder1/pp5-frontend-the-winding-path/README.md

 # Introduction

-The Winding Path is a place where lovers of the great outdoors can post information about their favourite walks, and share artwork and photography inspired by the beautiful natural world they encounter.
+The Winding Path is a place where lovers of the great outdoors can post information about their favourite walks and share artwork and photography inspired by the beautiful natural world they encounter.

 Users can save their favourite walk posts and access them in a Saved Walks feed, as well as post comments on individual posts.
 Gallery posts can be liked and commented on too.